iatechristmas/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a standard for accessing elements in a document dynamically in order to update, style and structure it.

 2. What is an event?

+An event in this context is an event that takes place within the DOM.
+An event can be anything that's triggered by user action.
+For example, the clicking of the mouse or the pressing of a button on the keyboard.

 3. What is an event listener?

+An event listener waits for the action to be triggered, at which point it will carry out any actions that follow the triggering of the action.

 4. Why would we convert a NodeList into an Array?

+You would convert a Nodelist to an array so you're able to manipulate it like an array, using array methods.

 5. What is a component?

+A component is a reuseable element used in web applications.

 ### Git Set up